 Objective

-The U.S. Army seeks to develop a small, energy-efficient and self-contained transceiver that can wirelessly communicatebetween two points up to 300 meters away without using the traditional radio-frequency transport medium.
+The U.S. Army seeks to develop a small, energy-efficient and self-contained transceiver that can wirelessly communicate between two points up to 300 meters away without using the traditional radio-frequency transport medium.
 Through an NRF-TAC solution, the Army wants a non-standard means of signal communication, such as magnetic, acoustic or infrared, that is difficult to detect and report in an environment of highly covert activity.
 The utilization of the Non-Radio Frequency Transceiver Alternative Communicator (NRF-TAC) will enable new mission deployment possibilities for the operation and control of remote sensors.

 Description